Landsdale, Western Australia: Facilities

-The main commercial precinct is known as Landsdale Gardens and includes most of the facilities of the area, such as a small medical complex, the Warradale centre (named after Warradale Park), parks and reserves, lakes, walking trails, Landsdale Forum shopping centre.
+The main commercial precinct is known as Landsdale Gardens and includes most of the facilities of the area, such as a small medical complex, the Warradale centre (named after Warradale Park at Southmead Drive), parks and reserves, lakes, walking trails, Landsdale Forum shopping centre.

-The Warradale Centre (named after nearby Warradale Park on Southmead Drive) is used for community events and includes a club room and change rooms as well as a canteen, parking and toilet facilities.
-It is used for local sporting clubs including; the Kingsway Rockets Football Club, the Landsdale Lions Junior and Senior Cricket Club as well as a small tee ball club.
+The Warradale Centre is used for community events and includes a club room and change rooms as well as a canteen, parking and toilet facilities.
+It is used for local sporting clubs including the Kingsway Rockets football club, the Landsdale Lions Junior and Senior cricket club as well as a small tee ball club.

-Landsdale also has an ambulance station located on the corner of Alexander Drive and Gnangara Road.
+Landsdale also has an ambulance station located at the corner of Alexander Drive and Gnangara Road.

 The Perth International Telecommunications Centre is located in the eastern end of Landsdale.

 Schools

-Landsdale has 3 Primary Schools and 1 High School, 1 in the south called Carnaby Rise Primary School and one in the centre called Landsdale Primary School.
-There is a new Primary School opening in February 2023 called Landsdale Gardens Primary School.
-The only High School is Landsdale Christian School.
+Landsdale has three primary schools and one high school; one in the south called Carnaby Rise Primary School, one in the centre called Landsdale Primary School, and Landsdale Gardens Primary School, which opened on the 1st of February, 2023.
+The only high school is Landsdale Christian School.

 Transport

-Landsdale is serviced by three Transperth bus routes, operated by Path Transit and Swan Transit; Route 376 from Mirrabooka bus station and to Whitfords railway station, and the 450 to Warwick railway station, allowing Landsdale residents to connect by train to Perth's central business district; and the 355 goes to Whitfords Station as well via Gnangara Road, with the other way goes to Ellenbrook.
+Landsdale is serviced by three Transperth bus routes, operated by Path Transit and Swan Transit: Route 376 from Mirrabooka bus station and to Whitfords railway station; route 450 to Warwick railway station, allowing Landsdale residents to connect by train to Perth’s central business district; route 355 to Whitfords Station via Gnangara Road, with the other way going to Ellenbrook.